VA Benefits Immediately After Military Discharge

 Within 1 year and 120 days after separation, veterans can convert from Servicemembers’ Group Life Insurance (SGLI) to Veterans’ Group Life Insurance (VGLI).
 If the veteran converts within 120 days (4 months) after discharge, they do not need to prove good health.

-For more information on the programs discussed below, visit VA’s website for Returning OEF/OIF/OND service members by clicking here.
+For more information on the programs discussed below, visit VA’s website for Returning OEF/OIF/OND service members.